The Upkeep Restoration Protocol: A Layton-Specific Approach to Water Damage

 Step 4: The Science of Drying: Our Layton-Specific Psychrometric Strategy

 Effective drying is about manipulating the environment.
 We use the science of psychrometrics to create a vapor pressure differential that pulls moisture from wet materials into the air.
 Our IICRC ASD-certified technicians deploy a calculated setup of Phoenix and Dri-Eaz LGR (Low-Grain Refrigerant) dehumidifiers and Dri-Eaz Velo Pro air movers to accelerate evaporation.
-Explore our structural drying services.
+You can learn more about our LGR dehumidifiers and our dehumidification process and our full suite of structural drying services.

 In Layton, drying isn’t one-size-fits-all.
 A home in a newer development west of I-15 with a vapor barrier requires a different approach than a 1980s brick home in East Layton with hygroscopic (moisture-attracting) materials.
 We establish a drying goal based on the material’s equilibrium moisture content (EMC) and monitor our progress with daily psychrometric readings, ensuring we return your home to a stable, dry standard without over-drying materials.